 Why introduce organic waste collection?

-The City of Saint-Lambert is proud to begin as of next spring its implementation of organic waste collection in our community.
+The Ville de Saint-Lambert is proud to begin as of next spring its implementation of organic waste collection in our community.
 It represents a first step toward achieving the Quebec government goal of banning the burial of organic material by the year 2020.

 In fact, far too much residual material still goes to landfills every year in Quebec, constituting a major source of pollution.
 The recovery of organic matter through biomethanation will help create fertilizers and a source of energy.

 By the end of the first year of its organic waste collection service, Saint-Lambert estimates that it will have prevented around 500 tons of organic matter from going to landfills, representing 45% of the current contents of garbage cans.

 - Proper sorting and waste reduction at the source limits the amount of garbage sent to landfills and its harmful effects on the environment.

 - Recycling gives a second life to many materials.

 - Approximately 45% of your household waste can go into your brown bin.

 - If you sort properly, there’ll be almost nothing to put in your household garbage container.

 Organic waste is collected every Wednesday during summer, from April 8 to October 28, 2020.
 During winter, it is collected every two weeks.